Rothgar, God of Gnashers, ancient champion of the wilds, made good campfire chicken.

 Rothgar, the Hidden God of the Wilds, shook his head.
 “It’s a family recipe,” he said.
 “My father, the Old Rothgar, passed it down to me.
 He got it from his father, the Elder Rothgar, and from his father before them.”

 Corax grabbed the chicken wing from Ira’ dagger and swallowed it in one gulp.
 “Mmm!”
 He murmured, crunching down meat and bone with his Saurian jaws.
-“You always made good camping food, Rothgar!”
-He said, swallowing
+“I’ve missed your cooking,” he said after swallowing.
+“All the other campfire meals…they never measured up to yours.”

 “None of you ever learned to make good food on your own,” Rothgar grumbled.
-“You relied on me for your dinner, and that made you week.”
+“You relied on me for your dinner, and that made you weak.”

 “Can we not, right now?”
 Corax asked, resting his claw on his snout.